Pair of pants (mathematics): Pants as topological surfaces

 A pair of pants is any surface that is homeomorphic to a sphere with three holes, which formally is the result of removing from the sphere three open disks with pairwise disjoint closures.
 Thus a pair of pants is a compact surface of genus zero with three boundary components.

-The Euler characteristic of a pair of pants is equal to −1, and the only other surface with this property is the punctured torus (a torus minus an open disk).
+The Euler characteristic of a pair of pants is equal to −1.
+The only other orientable surface with this property is the punctured torus (a torus minus an open disk).